 Serve this veal saltimbocca with wilted spinach and pan-seared mushrooms in a marsala sauce for a decadent, restaurant-style meal.

-If you’re sticking to a keto-friendly version, blanched green beans, a hearty salad, oil tossed pasta, or polenta are all great options as well.
+If you’re sticking to a keto-friendly version, blanched green beans, a hearty salad, oil tossed pasta, this amazing stuffed eggplant, or polenta are all great options as well.

 This dish also takes well to a mild fruity red wine or a light Chardonnay!